Izendi/Izendi.github.io/content/projects/_index.md

 ---

 {{< lead >}}
-Some highlights of projects that I thought were most interesting.
+Some highlights that I thought were most interesting.
 {{< /lead >}}

 ---